Supporters Like You

 Read more of Paul's story

-Paul Pool says there is no better way to support military members than making a future gift to the USO.
+Paul Pool says there is no better way to support military members than by making a future gift to the USO.
 A volunteer, supporter and USO 1941 Legacy Society member, he explains the difference the USO is making in the lives of our service members.

 1. Tell me how you first got involved with the USO.
 What was your first impression?

 My first event was a big one where the USO and Wounded Warriors brought troops in from Brooke Army Medical Center (BAMC) in San Antonio.
 The Houston Texans also helped sponsor this.
-The event lasted a week and the Texans opened up their training facility, dining and break rooms, locker rooms, etc. to all troops so they could meet football players up close and personal.
+The event lasted a week, and the Texans opened up their training facility, dining and break rooms, locker rooms, etc., to all troops so they could meet football players up close and personal.
 Then they were on the field Sunday morning against the Kansas City Chiefs.
 I was there for all of it.
 Even assigned a “battle buddy” from BAMC and pushed his wheelchair around for a week.
 Needless to say, I was very impressed.
 And I was all in.

 2. What has surprised you most about working with the USO?

-I was not surprised by the USO because I had expectations based on what Army told me.
+I was not surprised by the USO because I had expectations based on what the Army told me.
 It would be more accurate to say my expectations were not only met but exceeded.

 3. What do you wish other people knew about us?